by William Cohen-Kiraly

 “And if I win?”
 She asked.

 “Then I will give you what’s inside the locker this key opens!”
-He said, holding up a locker key on a cheap metal chain.
+He said, holding up a small key on a cheap metal chain.

 Clinton looked non-plussed.
 “And what, pray tell, is inside this locker?”